-1) Lack of validation.
-The first focus area she discusses is a lack of validation many African-American women suffer from: “Lack of validation of the intersectional experience of being both African-American and female can lead a lot of African-American women into therapy with low self-worth and/or an identity that is not entirely borne of what they actually want,” she explains.
-“Oftentimes, the way an African-American woman may define herself is based on either an agreement of or in opposition to the status quo that has been predetermined based on African-American stereotypical tropes.”
+The first focus area she discusses is a lack of validation many Black women suffer from: “Lack of validation of the intersectional experience of being both Black and female can lead a lot of Black women into therapy with low self-worth and/or an identity that is not entirely borne of what they actually want,” she explains.
+“Oftentimes, the way an Black woman may define herself is based on either an agreement of or in opposition to the status quo that has been predetermined based on Black stereotypical tropes.”

-“In general, the same issues that non-minority women seek therapy for are the same issues that African-American women come to therapy.
+The above may be common focuses in therapy for Black women, but they’re also common issues among all women.
+The difference lies in the context, as explained by Mental Health Therapist Shemiah Derrick: “In general, the same issues that non-minority women seek therapy for are the same issues that Black women come to therapy.
 I think the difference lies in the context of those issues.
-Some of the most common reasons for therapy I see with my African-American female clients are family of origin issues and challenges with career advancement and the presence of tokenism.
+Some of the most common reasons for therapy I see with my Black female clients are family of origin issues and challenges with career advancement and the presence of tokenism.

 More and more Black women are realizing the presence and impact of generational trauma and how it impacts them as adults, partners in a relationship, wives, or mothers.
 They often still are treated differently and overlooked for advancement opportunities in many work environments despite their experience and education level.
 In many environments, some Black women are consistently the only Black man or woman or minority represented and are intentionally positioned in interactions or experiences based on ethnic characteristics over knowledge and capabilities.”